FloatingArrayDesign/MoorDyn/docs/structure.rst

 - **Free**: Rods are unconstrained to move in all 6 DOF.

 Pinned or Fixed Rods attached to a body (e.g. body 1) are labelled "Body1Pinned" or "Body1".
-Pinned or fixed rods that serve as a coupling point are labelled "CoupledPinned" or "Coupled"
+Rods attached to bodies have their coordinates defined in the body reference frame Pinned or fixed rods that serve as a coupling point are labelled "CoupledPinned" or "Coupled".

 A special case exists if a Rod is specified with zero elements: in that case it is given zero length, and its end B coordinates in the input file are instead interpreted as vector components to